-In Maryland, we are blessed to have two hospitals that are among the best in the entire world right in Baltimore: Johns Hopkins and the University Hospital (University of Maryland).
-But even at these great hospitals mistakes are made.
-Sometimes, good hospitals have bad doctors and sometimes good doctors make bad mistakes.
-If we make mistakes, we should be held accountable for those mistakes, even if they hurt someone else.
+In Maryland, we are blessed to have two hospitals among the best in the world right in Baltimore: Johns Hopkins and the University Hospital (University of Maryland).
+But even at these great hospitals, mistakes are made.
+Sometimes, good hospitals have bad doctors, and sometimes good doctors make bad mistakes.
+If we make mistakes, we should be held accountable, even if they hurt someone else.
 In that respect, hospitals are just like all of us.

 The average settlement in a hospital malpractice lawsuit in the U.S. is around $425,000.
 The median value of a hospital malpractice settlement is $300,000.
 The average jury verdict in a hospital malpractice case is over $1 million.
 The average settlement value for a hospital malpractice case in Maryland (particularly in Baltimore) is significantly higher than the national average.

-About 3 out of every 4 plaintiffs who file a medical malpractice case end up getting money in the form of a settlement or verdict.
+About three out of every four plaintiffs who file a medical malpractice case end up getting money in the form of a settlement or verdict.
 The odds when suing a hospital for negligence are somewhat higher.
 This is because hospitals are much more inclined to settle valid medical malpractice cases compared to individual doctors.

 Below is a list of examples of jury verdicts in Maryland having to deal with hospital mistakes.
-It is sometimes illustrative in trying to determine both the trial and the out-of-court settlement value of any civil case, to see similar cases and review their outcomes.
+It is sometimes illustrative in determining the trial and the out-of-court settlement value of any civil case to see similar cases and review their outcomes.

-Our law firm settled and won at trial tens of million in verdicts and settlements against hospitals, mostly in Maryland but in other jurisdictions as well.
-Regrettably, the terms of the settlement agreements arguably prevent us from disclosing the details of the claims for many of these cases that settled out-of-court.
+Our law firm settled and won tens of millions at trial in verdicts and settlements against hospitals, mainly in Maryland but in other jurisdictions.
+Regrettably, the terms of the settlement agreements arguably prevent us from disclosing the details of the claims for many of these cases that were settled out-of-court.